khofstadter/navigatingthedigitalworld.com/README.md

 ### later/whenever
+- is there a 5.1 studio in Essex?
+- demonstrate some methods (e.g. skitch, Jekyll, AI generator, ChatGPT, Quillbot)
+- spectrum of surveillance exampled with movies (e.g. Cloud Atlas, Matrix, Brazil, 1984)
 Integrate:
 - one top figure outlining the narrative of an entire article (example in neuroscientific journal)
+- "we must be thought how to think, not what to think"
 - critical thinking, neuroscience of confirmation bias, sensemaking
    - https://www.linkedin.com/advice/1/what-some-common-challenges-barriers-teaching-critical?trackingId=Whp4zbzgdBB6aKUYqkDS3g%3D%3D&updateUrn=urn%3Ali%3Aactivity%3A7065042585005764608&trk=fs
    - https://www.polleverywhere.com/case-studies/encouraging-critical-thinking-in-class